Dadie/dfm-toolkit/README.md

   > A Tool to normalize the formatting of a DFM File
 - DFM Find
   > A Tool to search for certain parameters, names or types in a DFM File
+- DFM Tokens
+  > A Tool to tokenize a DFM File.
+Tokens are returns as a JSON Array.
 - libdfm
   > The core library to parse and process DFM files